How to maintain plumbing repair

 How often should I inspect my plumbing?

-It's a good idea to inspect your plumbing system at least once a year, or more frequently if you notice any issues.
+It's recommended to inspect your plumbing at least once a year, or more frequently if you notice any issues.

 When should I call a professional plumber?